Comac C919: Prototyping

-US espionage allegations
+Espionage and reverse-engineering allegations

 According to a report from cybersecurity firm Crowdstrike and a US Justice Department indictment, from 2010 to 2015 the Chinese cyberthreat actor Turbine Panda, linked to the Ministry of State Security's Jiangsu Bureau, penetrated a number of the C919's foreign components manufacturers including Ametek, Capstone Turbine, GE Aviation, Honeywell, Safran, and others and stole intellectual property and industrial process data with the aim of transitioning component manufacturing to Chinese companies.
 The report stated that the operations involved both cyber intrusion and theft as well as human intelligence operations, in most cases using a piece of code custom written for this industrial espionage operation.

 As of 2019, four people have been arrested in the US as a result of investigations into this economic espionage and theft of trade secrets.

 In November 2022, a federal jury in Cincinnati convicted Yanjun Xu, 42, on counts of conspiracy to commit economic espionage, conspiracy to commit trade secret theft, attempted economic espionage and attempted trade secret theft.
 The US court found that Xu played a key role in a plot to steal trade secrets from western aerospace firms, for the purpose of helping the C919 commercial airliner program.
 He was sentenced to 20 years in prison.

+It has been also put forward that Comac reverse-engineered some Western aircraft designs such as A320 and 737, although the extent and credibility of such claims are disputed.
+Former Airbus vice president Patrick Devaux stated that a newly-purchased A320 that was originally meant for commercial service was instead dismantled to be examined and the aircraft has since been known as the "ghost plane"; Airbus has not commented in order to preserve its market standing in China.

+Junjie "Jeff" Zhang was stopped by customs from boarding a flight in Dallas to China in 2019 with devices containing confidential and proprietary documents, graphs and blueprints belonging to the aviation company where Zhang worked.
+The company based in Wichita was seeking at the time to do business with COMAC on the C919 airplane.